 “Slide into bed with an entrepreneur, and you wind up cuddling with his business.” – Meg Cadoux Hirshberg

-However, combining small business life with a successful relationship doesn’t have to be impossible.
-Many advice books, such as Hirshberg’s “For Better or For Work,” or entrepreneur Brad Feld and wife Amy Batchelor’s “Startup Life: Surviving and Thriving in a Relationship,” provide guidelines on how to manage the demands of a business and a relationship simultaneously.
+However, combining small business life with a successful relationship and finding balance doesn't have to be impossible.
+Many advice books, such as Hirshberg's “For Better or For Work,” or entrepreneur Brad Feld and wife Amy Batchelor's “Startup Life: Surviving and Thriving in a Relationship,” provide guidelines on how to manage the demands of a business and a relationship simultaneously.

 The majority of these guidelines come down to simple time management: if you want your relationship to work, you need to make choices that let you spend quality time with your significant other, even during the throes of a startup company.